AztecProtocol/aztec-packages/docs/docs/concepts/advanced/circuits/rollup_circuits/main.md

 - Updates the public data tree in line with the requested state transitions.
 - Checks that the nullifiers haven't previously been inserted into the [indexed nullifier tree](../../data_structures/indexed_merkle_tree).
 - Batch-inserts new nullifiers into the nullifier tree.
-- Batch-inserts new commitments into the private data tree
+- Batch-inserts new note-hashes into the private data tree
 - Batch-inserts any new contract deployments into the contract tree.
-- Hashes all the new nullifiers, commitments, public state transitions, and new contract deployments, to prevent exponential growth in public inputs with each later layer of recursion.
+- Hashes all the new nullifiers, note-hashes, public state transitions, and new contract deployments, to prevent exponential growth in public inputs with each later layer of recursion.
 - Verifies the input kernel proof.

 ### Merge Rollup Circuit